ivankodrnja/VirtualTourist/README.md

 ﻿## Virtual Tourist

-Combining networking and Core Data, Virtual tourist is the 4th project towards Udacity's iOS Nanodegree.
+Combining networking and Core Data, Virtual tourist is the 4th project towards Udacity's iOS Nanodegree https://www.udacity.com/

 ## Overview

 The Virtual Tourist app downloads and stores images from Flickr.
 The app allows users to drop pins on a map, as if they were stops on a tour.
 Users will then be able to download pictures for the location and persist both the pictures, and the association of the pictures with the pin.

 ## Motivation

 The project requires to persist a complex model using Core Data, plist persistence of an array of dictionaries and persisting data locally on a device.
 Storing media and retrieving it later is an essential skill for any iOS developer.

+## What have I learned
+I learned how to:
+* Use NSURLSessions to interact with a public restful API
+* Create a user interface that intuitively communicates network activity and download progress
+* Store media on the device file system Use Core Data for local persistence of an object structure

 ## License